atomist/sdm/README.md

 #### Examples
 ## Pulling it All Together: The `SoftwareDeliveryMachine` class

 Your event listeners need to be invoked by Atomist handlers.
-The `SoftwareDeliveryMachine` takes care of this, ensuring that the correct handlers are emitted for use in `atomist.config.ts`.
+The `SoftwareDeliveryMachine` takes care of this, ensuring that the correct handlers are emitted for use in `atomist.config.ts`, without you needing to worry about the event handler registrations on underlying GraphQL.

-It also allows you to use a fluent builder approach to adding command handlers, generators and editors.
+The `SoftwareDeliveryMachine` classes also offers a fluent builder approach to adding command handlers, generators and editors.

 ### Example
 For example: